 Disclaimer: The information provided is not intended to provide medical advice, diagnose, or treat medical diseases.
 It is strictly for informational purposes.
-Prior to undertaking any change in treatment or diet seek the advice of your physician.
+Seek the advice of your physician prior to undertaking any change in treatment or diet.
 This blog post does not replace individualized medical nutrition therapy or medical advice.

-While there’s not a single diet that works for everyone with IBD, there are definitely certain foods and beverages that trigger symptoms more commonly than others.
+While there’s not a single diet that works for everyone with inflammatory bowel disease (IBD), there are definitely certain foods and beverages that trigger symptoms more commonly than others.

 First, what is a trigger food?

 A trigger food is any food that causes symptoms such as gas, bloating, cramping, pain, or diarrhea.
-Every person is different and may have different trigger foods that cause different symptoms.
+Every person is unique and may have individualized trigger foods that cause varying symptoms.

 Are trigger foods inflammatory?